handsomeboyleo/AutoEmial/README.md

 send email automatic

-## this is a script for auto send email with MJML template
+## a script for auto send email with MJML template

 ### 1.check email user and smtp code